WilliamKopans/MatchPackageBETA/README.md

 ...or...

 Click [HERE](https://github.com/WilliamKopans/MatchPackageBETA/blob/main/Match_1.0.0.tgz?raw=true) to download the binary package.
+Then type into R:

+install.packages("Path to downloaded file")

 ## Run the Shiny app